stooby/sonic-mirror/README.md

 * Press the "REV" button to play audio in reverse

-* Enabling the "!", "!!", or "!!!" buttons will trigger various autonomous playback behaviors.
-Parameters like: rate, pitch, pitch shift mix, output volume, reverse, and playhead position will be randomly modulated over time.
+* Enabling the "!", "!!", or "!!!" buttons will trigger various generative processing and playback modes.

-* Pro tip: arranging your microphone and speaker(s) so they feed back on themselves can create some fantastic sounds when the Sonic Mirror's autonomous behavior buttons are enabled, or during manual control of various playback parameters.
-Watch out for runaway feedback!
+* Pro tip: arranging your microphone and speaker(s) so they feed back on themselves can create some fantastic sounds when the Sonic Mirror's mode buttons are enabled, or during manual control of various playback parameters.
+Watch out for feedback!

 ---
-This is a work in progress...

 It has been tested only on Mac and Linux systems.
-Can run 4+ hours w/out any hiccups on a Raspberry Pi 2!
+Works great on Raspberry Pi 3 for hours and days on end!

 Feel free to use, experiment, and contribute:  https://github.com/stooby/sonic-mirror

-st, 2016
+st, 2018